 Child Abuse Charges Dropped Against St. Louis PriestThe St. Louis circuit attorney's office has dismissed charges against a priest accused of sexually abusing a boy in a Catholic school bathroom, but it left open the possibility that it could refile the charges in the future.

 Protesters Gather at Circuit Attorney's HomeAccording to the St. Louis Post-Dispatch, six protesters were arrested.

 Asst.
-Circuit Attorney: Convicted Felons Can't Carry a Gun Despite Amendment 5The St. Louis Circuit Attorney's office is warning convicted felons they can't carry a gun — no matter what Amendment Five says.
+Circuit Attorney: Convicted Felons Can't Carry a Gun Despite Amendment 5The St. Louis Circuit Attorney's office is warning convicted felons they can't carry a gun -- no matter what Amendment Five says.

 Judges' New Gun Docket Gives Out More Probation Than Prison Time"We arrest criminals and they say 'I'm not worried about it.
 I got paper.
 I got probation the first time, and I'll get paper the second time,'" complained a frustrated Police Chief Sam Dotson.

-Karen Aoresty, the ADL Director in St. Louis, says the black-on-white attack and the "goading" question about Michael Brown raises some red flags.
+Was the MetroLink Beating a Hate Crime?Karen Aoresty, the ADL Director in St. Louis, says the black-on-white attack and the "goading" question about Michael Brown raises some red flags.

-KMOX News has learned that at least four - and as many as 25 - city police officers are under investigation.
+Federal Probe into SLMPD - Are St. Louis Officers Working for Drug Dealers?KMOX News has learned that at least four - and as many as 25 - city police officers are under investigation.
 Sources tell us the the probe is centered on whether officers were hired to provide protection for drug dealers.